citp/privacy-policy-historical/w/we/web/webvanta.com.md

-> *The following text is extracted and transformed from the webvanta.com privacy policy that was archived on 2011-11-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111122053037id_/http%3A//www.webvanta.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the webvanta.com privacy policy that was archived on 2012-05-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120521065800id_/http%3A//www.webvanta.com/privacy) for the most accurate reproduction.*

 # Privacy

 **Last updated: 2008-09-07**

-## Summary

-The agreement below outlines our policy in detail.
-The highlights are as follows:

-  * We won’t ever allow any other company to use your personal information for marketing purposes.
-  * We take industry-standard precautions to keep your financial information secure.
-We use SSL for pages with credit card information, and we don’t store credit card numbers on our servers.
-  * We use cookies to enable us to customize the site for each user.
-  * We use server logs and third-party analytics services to enable us to understand how our users are using the site and to guide usability and other improvements.

 ## 1\.
 Acknowledgement And Acceptance Of Terms